 When you think of folding chairs, you probably don’t see a fun upholstery project.
-Folding chairs are these basic, utilitarian pieces that you pull out when you have extra guests over.
+Folding chairs are these basic, utilitarian pieces you pull out when you have extra guests.
 They’re usually bland colors like brown or black.
 But they don’t have to be boring.

-It’s actually quite easy to stick some exciting fabric selections on them, and maybe even give them a paint job.
-The photo above shows how snazzy a folding chair can look with some new fabric.
+It’s easy to stick some exciting fabric selections on them and maybe even give them a paint job.
+The photo above shows how snazzy a folding chair can look with new fabric.
 Read on to learn how to reupholster a folding chair.

 - You’ll start by taking the padding off the chair.
 There are usually some screws on the underside and backside of the chair holding those on.
 Unscrew those to remove the padding.
-For this to work, make sure the padding is backed with a material you can staple fabric to.
+For this to work, ensure the padding is backed with a material you can staple the fabric to.

 - Measure the padding sections you removed from the chair.
 Add four inches to each edge.